SannaAb/Pseudogenes/README.md

 #### Excel report

 If you use the html report it is important that the original file structure is saved as the report is linking to the output file paths.
-If you want to get an overview without this drawback from the links you can use the excell report.
-This report is to prefer if you quickly want to sort the results in different manners.
+If you want to get an overview without this drawback from the links you can use the excel report.
+This report is to prefer if you want to sort the results in different manners.
 It will contain all hits without any strict filtering.

 ```